griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 - `query`: Retrieve the content of an Artifact stored in Task Memory.
 - `summarize`: Summarize the content of an Artifact stored in Task Memory.

 Let's add `TaskMemoryClient` to the Agent and run the same task.
 Note that on the `TaskMemoryClient` we've set `off_prompt` to `False` so that the results of the query can be returned directly to the LLM.
 If we had kept it as `True`, the results would have been stored back Task Memory which would've put us back to square one.
+See [Task Memory Looping](#task-memory-looping) for more information on this scenario.

 ```python
 from griptape.structures import Agent